How to get to the Bukchon Hanok Village | What to see and do

 Makgeolli Spa & Jjimjilbang experience

-Set aside 3 hours for this ultimate relaxation experience, with traditional Korean ingredients good for the skin: Makgeolli (a traditional Korean drink made out of fermented rice), ginseng, and more.
+Set aside 3 hours for this ultimate relaxation experience, which uses traditional Korean ingredients good for the skin: Makgeolli (a traditional Korean drink made from fermented rice), ginseng, and more.

 Read more about Korean drinks and food here!